Siddpawar9222/Obsidian-Vault/SpringBoot/004-Spring _Security/SecurityAttackBasics/004-security-attack.md

 ```

 ### 4. The Domain Attribute
 By default, a cookie is restricted to the exact domain that set it.
-You can broaden this to include subdomains by setting the `Domain` attribute:
+You can broaden this to include subdomains by setting the `Domain` attribute (see [[002-Cookies#Domain]]):
 ```http
 Set-Cookie: jwt=...; Domain=myproject.com
 ```